azam-shad/AboutMe/README.md

 **Note:** Ensure that Node.js and npm are installed on your local machine before running the setup commands.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as needed.

 ----------------------------------------
 Thank you for visiting my portfolio!
 If you have any questions or feedback, feel free to contact me at [m.n81306034@gmail.com](mailto:m.n81306034@gmail.com).